paralax/awesome-honeypots/README.md

 - Other/random

   - [Damn Simple Honeypot (DSHP)](https://github.com/naorlivne/dshp) - Honeypot framework with pluggable handlers.
-  - [Masscanned](https://github.com/ivre/masscanned) - a network responder.
-Its purpose is to provide generic answers to as many protocols as possible, and with as few assumptions as possible on the client's intentions, to interact with scanners and opportunistic bots as far as possible.
+  - [Masscanned](https://github.com/ivre/masscanned) - Let's be scanned.
+A low-interaction honeypot focused on network scanners and bots.
+It integrates very well with IVRE to build a self-hosted alternative to GreyNoise.
   - [NOVA](https://github.com/DataSoft/Nova) - Uses honeypots as detectors, looks like a complete system.
   - [OpenFlow Honeypot (OFPot)](https://github.com/upa/ofpot) - Redirects traffic for unused IPs to a honeypot, built on POX.
   - [OpenCanary](https://github.com/thinkst/opencanary) - Modular and decentralised honeypot daemon that runs several canary versions of services that alerts when a service is (ab)used.